maximrabinovich/maximrabinovich.github.io/content/en/home/about.md

 You can find more details about both on the pages linked in the menu above.

-If you're here for some reason other than contacting me about one of these services and you'd like to talk, I warmly encourage you to shoot me and email.
+If you're here for some reason other than contacting me about one of these services and you'd like to talk, I warmly encourage you to shoot me an email.